-This is from the website www.gardenlaw.co.uk
+This article on Garden Burial is from www.gardenlaw.co.uk

-It is possible to bury a loved one in your garden
+It is possible to bury a loved one in your garden?

 The law is contained in the Burial Laws Amendment Act 1880.
 A person who knows the circumstances of the death and has a lawful certificate of the cause of death must first register a death with the Registrar of Births, Deaths and Marriages.